Endpoint Protection#

 1. Deploy EDR on systems throughout your network.
 EDR should not be deployed on voting systems.

-2. Take advantage of vendor-offered user training for usage of EDR tools, including when you sign up for the EI-ISAC EDR program.
+2. Take advantage of vendor-offered user training for usage of EDR tools, including when you sign up for the MS-ISAC EDR program.

 3. Implement best practices for EDR: